AnnatarTheGreat/Elections-Online/README.md

 -Platform: .NET 7

--ORM (Object-Relational Mapping) framework: Entity Framework (used to connect applications with MySQL database)
+-ORM framework: Entity Framework (used to connect applications with database)

 -Database: MySQL